HangfireIO/Hangfire.Documentation/background-methods/performing-recurrent-tasks.rst

 Performing recurrent tasks
 ===========================

-Recurring job registration is just as simple as background job registration – you only need to write a single line of code:
+Recurring job registration is almost as simple as background job registration – you need to write a single line of code, but you also need to specify an identifier you can use to refer to your job later.
+The call to ``AddOrUpdate`` method will create a new recurring job or update existing job with the same identifier.

 .. code-block:: c#

-   RecurringJob.AddOrUpdate(() => Console.Write("Easy!"), Cron.Daily);
+   RecurringJob.AddOrUpdate("easyjob", () => Console.Write("Easy!"), Cron.Daily);

 This line creates a new entry in persistent storage.
 A special component in Hangfire Server (see :doc:`../background-processing/processing-background-jobs`) checks the recurring jobs on a minute-based interval and then enqueues them as fire-and-forget jobs.
 This enables you to track them as usual.